 - Reader – Limited Access permissions plus: View Items, Open Items, View Versions, Create Alerts, Use Self-Service Site Creation, View Pages.

 - Contributor – Read permissions plus: Add Items, Edit Items, Delete Items, Delete Versions, Browse Directories, Edit Personal User Information, Manage Personal Views, Add/Remove Personal Web Parts, Update Personal Web Parts.

 - Design – Contribute permissions plus: Manage Lists, Override Check-Out, Approve Items, Add and Customize Pages, Apply Themes and Borders, Apply Style Sheets.

 - Administrator – Has full control of the Web site.

-SharePoint has a facility of Contents, hence Content type is referred to a reusable collection of settings and metadata to represent a particular content.
+Answer: SharePoint has a facility of Contents, hence the Content-type is referred to as a reusable collection of settings and metadata to represent a particular content.
 For example, an employee content type may have a set of metadata like employee_id, employee_name, salary, etc. It helps organize the content in a more meaningful and organized way.
-It also supports inheritance of all properties and appearances.
+It also supports the inheritance of all properties and appearances.

 6. What is a SharePoint Farm?

-SharePoint Farm is a collection of one or more SharePoint server(s) working together in order to provide a set of
+Answer: SharePoint Farm is a collection of one or more SharePoint server(s) working together to provide a set of

 SharePoint Services.
 Servers in a SharePoint Farm normally share common resources and owns a single Central Configuration database.